hiruna72/squigualiser/README.md

 echo -e fake_reference'\t'0 > fake_reference.fa.fai
 samtools view out.sam -h -t fake_reference.fa.fai -o sq_added_out.sam
 ```

+## Base shift
+User can shift the base sequence to right or left by `n` number of bases by providing the argument `--base_shift n` to the `plot` command.
+This is helpful to correct the signal level to the base.
+A positive `n` value will shift the base sequence to the right.
+A negative `n` value will shift the base sequence to the left.

 ## Guppy move table explanation
 Nanopore basecallers output move arrays in SAM/BAM format.
 The important fields are listed below.